 Conclusion: The results of this study showed that the treatment with chelating agents reverses the liver injury following the lead intoxication.

-Verheij J, Voortman J, van Nieuwkerk C, Jarbandhan S, Mulder C, Bloemena E. Hepatic morphopathologic findings of lead poisoning in a drug addict: a case report.
-J Gastrointestin Liver Dis.
-2009;18(2):225-7.
+Verheij J, Voortman J, van Nieuwkerk C, Jarbandhan S, Mulder C, Bloemena E. Hepatic morphopathologic findings of lead poisoning in a drug addict: A case report.
+Journal of Gastrointestinal and Liver Diseases.
+2009; 18(2):225-7.

 Bashandy S. Beneficial effect of combined administration of vitamin C and vitamin E in amelioration of chronic lead hepatotoxicity.
-Egyp J Hosp Med.
-2006;23:371-84.
+Egyptian Journal Of Hospital Medicine.
+2006; 23:371-84.